swaroop929/BatteryWhisper/README.md

 Detailed setup instructions and usage examples are provided in [USAGE.md](USAGE.md).

+## Known Issues 🥲

+While the script effectively monitors battery levels and sends notifications, there are a few known issues that users should be aware of:

+1. **Continuous Running After Reaching 80%:**
+   After the battery level crosses 80%, the script might continue running continuously even if the charger is unplugged.
+This behavior might not align with the intended functionality.

 ## Contributing ⛓️

 Contributions and suggestions are welcome!
 If you'd like to improve this script or add new features, please feel free to submit a pull request.